-Let’s consider the consequences of the Google cryptocurrency policy for the cryptocurrency world.
+Let’s consider the consequences of the Google cryptocurrency policy for the cryptocurrency world and blockchain development companies.

 Multiple trusted cryptocurrency exchanges believe that the new Google ad policy has had a positive impact on the ICO market.
 The filter on cryptocurrency ads helps trusted companies remove scamming competitors from the cryptocurrency business.

-The Google cryptocurrency ad policy will also help government agencies build a regulatory framework for cryptocurrency companies and protect consumer safety from malicious cryptocurrency organizations.
+The Google cryptocurrency ad policy will also help government agencies build a regulatory framework for blockchain development companies and protect consumer safety from malicious cryptocurrency organizations.

-Hopefully, if government is able to provide users with reliable regulation of cryptocurrency startups, ICOs, blockchain products, and cryptocurrency wallets, Facebook and Google will decline their ban on cryptocurrency ads.
+Hopefully, if government is able to provide users with reliable regulation of cryptocurrency startups, ICOs, DeFi development companies, blockchain products, and cryptocurrency wallets, Facebook and Google will decline their ban on cryptocurrency ads.

-In order to promote their cryptocurrency products, cryptocurrency companies can still use other means, including SEO and driving organic traffic.
+In order to promote a cryptocurrency product, blockchain development company can still use other means, including SEO and driving organic traffic.

 On September 25, 2018, Google updated its status regarding the cryptocurrency ads policy.
 It has allowed the placement of certified ads for cryptocurrency exchanges targeted at U.S. and Japanese audiences.
 Google founders say that the new cryptocurrency ad policy should help protect their users from harmful and malicious content.
 However, financial experts think that it’s a fight against cryptocurrency hype.

 Note: as demand for cryptocurrency has tripled in 2020 and the field of blockchain development for DeFi has expanded significantly, Google seems to have become much more loyal to the crypto sphere.
 In this way, the problem with crypto advertising will go away completely.